porchard/snRNAseq-NextFlow/README.md

-# NextFlow pipeline for 10X snATAC-seq data
+# NextFlow pipeline for 10X snRNA-seq data

 ## Dependencies
 Singularity (v.
 3) and NextFlow (>= v.
 20.10.0).
 Containers with the software for each step are pulled from the Sylabs cloud library (https://cloud.sylabs.io/library).